arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 The provided functions are designed for data retrieval from a target device via the Modbus RTU protocol.
 Each function is designed to fetch specific data types from the device using distinct register addresses.

 By indicating the device and the register address, these functions simplify accessing data from devices communicating through Modbus RTU.
-We will employ these functions to extract data from the 7M.24 energy meter.
+We will use these functions to extract data from the 7M.24 energy meter.

 ```arduino
 /**